PS Medway Queen: Preservation

+Medway Queen at Ramsgate

 In July 2021 the Medway Queen was towed to the Royal Harbour, Ramsgate for a major refurbishment, including repairs to the paddle wheels, hull and new handrails, before returning to Gillingham.

+In 2025 it was announced that, for about eleven days in May, the Medway Queen would be a centrepiece at Ramsgate harbour during the 85th Anniversary of Operation Dynamo.
+She was expected to see off around 70 Little Ships, accompanied by naval warships, which planned to cross the Channel to Dunkirk on 21 May, and to welcome their return to Ramsgate on 26 May, weather permitting.

 Cultural references

 The ship features in the 1964 Ken Russell film French Dressing.

 Official number and code letters

-Official Numbers were a forerunner to IMO Numbers.Medway Queen had the UK Official Number 148361.
-She used the Code Letters GGNG from 1944.
+Official Numbers provided, on a national basis, a unique identifier for a ship, regardless of change of name.
+Medway Queen had the UK Official Number 148361.

+She used the Code Letters GGNG between about 1944 and 1950.